GJeannin0/SebastienFeser.github.io/index.md

 ```
 <!--- Show in code the implementation --->

-Let me explain what the Intel Intrinsics function do:
+Let me explain what the Intel Intrinsics functions do:
 ### ps
 ps means packed single_precision floating-points.
 It basically means 4 * 32 bit floating point numbers stored as a 128-bit value.